Lightning-AI/pytorch-lightning/docs/source/performance.rst

 Find more explanation at https://arxiv.org/abs/1811.06965

+.. note:: DDPSequentialPlugin is currently supported only for torch 1.6

-Before running, install Fairscale by using pip install pytorch-lightning["extra"].
+Before running, install Fairscale by using pip install pytorch-lightning["extra"] and pip install pytorch-lightning-bolts

 To use Sequential Model Parallelism, one need to provide a  :class:`nn.Sequential <torch.nn.Sequential>` module.
 If the module requires lots of memory, Pipe can be used to reduce this by leveraging multiple GPUs.